Hog-CERN/Hog/docs/02-Maintainer-Manual/09-List-files.md

 All contratint files (.xdc ) must be included by adding them to the .con files

+## .prop files

+All files containings special project properties must be included by adding them to the .prop files.
+Currently supported properties:
+* maxThreads : by default Hog runs with only one thread to assure that the bitfile is deterministic.
+This feature can by overriden by setting maxThreads to the desired number of concurrent threads.

 ## .ext files

 External proprietary files can be included using the .ext list file.